orlando21/romanfacts/README.md

 # Roman History Fact Skill

-This is a fact trivia skill about ancient Roman history developed for the [Amazon Alexa](https://www.amazon.com/Amazon-Echo-Bluetooth-Speaker-with-WiFi-Alexa/dp/B00X4WHP5E).
+This is a fact trivia skill using the [Alexa Skills Kit](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit) about ancient Roman history, developed for the [Amazon Alexa](https://www.amazon.com/Amazon-Echo-Bluetooth-Speaker-with-WiFi-Alexa/dp/B00X4WHP5E).

 To use the Roman Fact skill, try saying...